Chart Color Schemes

 An assessment of population growth drivers in Rozelle reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Rozelle's population is estimated at around 8,842 as of Feb 2026, reflecting an increase of 289 people since the 2021 Census which reported a population of 8,553.
-This change is inferred from AreaSearch estimates based on latest ERP data release by ABS (June 2024) and additional validated new addresses since the Census date.
-The suburb's population density is 4,831 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-Rozelle's 3.4% growth since census is within 0.4 percentage points of its SA3 area (3.8%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 66.0% of overall population gains recently.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, with growth rates by age group applied to all areas from 2032 to 2041.
+Based on ABS population updates and AreaSearch validation for the broader area, the estimated population of Rozelle as of Feb 2026 is around 8,842.
+This reflects an increase of 289 people since the 2021 Census, which reported a population of 8,553.
+The increase is inferred from AreaSearch's estimate of 8,829 residents following examination of ABS ERP data release in June 2024 and four additional validated addresses since the Census date.
+This results in a population density ratio of 4,831 persons per square kilometer, placing Rozelle in the top 10% nationally according to AreaSearch.
+The suburb's 3.4% growth since census is within 0.4 percentage points of its SA3 area (3.8%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population